hieuvp/learning-monitoring/prometheus-introduction/README.md

 - **Rather than using custom scripts** that check on particular services and systems, the **monitoring data itself is used**.
 - Scraping endpoints is much more efficient than other mechanisms (e.g. 3rd party agents).
-- A single prometheus server is able to ingest up to one million samples per second as several million time series.
+- A single Prometheus server is able to ingest up to one million samples per second as several million time series.

 ## Components and Architecture